JujuAdams/Scribble/latest/faq.md

 ---

-## What platforms does Scribble support?
+## What platforms does Scribble Deluxe support?

 Everything apart from HTML5.
 You might run into edge cases on platforms that I don't regularly test; please [report any bugs](https://github.com/JujuAdams/Scribble/issues) if and when you find them.

 &nbsp;

-## What versions of GameMaker does Scribble support?
+## What versions of GameMaker does Scribble Deluxe support?

-Version 8 of Scribble primarily supports GameMaker LTS 2022, and in theory supports every version of GameMaker later than that.
+Version 9 of Scribble Deluxe primarily supports GameMaker LTS 2022, and in theory supports every version of GameMaker later than that.
 Later versions of GameMaker may change functionality in a way that Scribble is not forwards-compatible with, but Scribble uses only native GameMaker functions so is in the best possible position for long-term compatibility.

 &nbsp;

-## What kinds of fonts can Scribble draw?
+## What kinds of fonts can Scribble Deluxe draw?

 Anything that GameMaker natively supports as a font resource, including spritefonts.
-Scribble additionally supports [MSDF fonts](msdf-fonts) which are very useful for mobile games or any game which might have a wide variety of text sizes.
+Scribble additionally supports SDF fonts which are very useful for mobile games or any game which might have a wide variety of text sizes.
 Scribble unfortunately doesn't (yet) support fonts added via `font_add()`.

 &nbsp;

-## Does Scribble work with GMLive?
+## Does Scribble Deluxe work with GMLive?

 Scribble was confirmed to work with [GMLive](https://yellowafterlife.itch.io/gamemaker-live) using version 7.1.2.
 At the time of writing, version 8 has not been tested with GMLive.

 &nbsp;

+## What's the difference between [Scribble Junior](https://github.com/JujuAdams/ScribbleJunior) and Scribble Deluxe?

+Scribble Junior is a stripped back lighter text rendering solution compared to Scribble Deluxe.
+The focus for Scribble Junior is static text that doesn't need to animate where performance is the primary concern.
+Scribble Deluxe is oriented towards complex text effects where there's a lot of animation and fancy effects going on.

+&nbsp;

+## Can I use [Scribble Junior](https://github.com/JujuAdams/ScribbleJunior) alongside Scribble Deluxe?

+Yes!
+In fact, I encourage it.
+Scribble Junior is excellent for static UI text whereas Scribble Deluxe is geared more towards dialogue and animated text.

+&nbsp;

-## How is Scribble licensed?
+## How is Scribble Deluxe licensed?
 Can I use it for commercial projects?

 [Scribble is released under the MIT license](https://github.com/JujuAdams/Scribble/blob/master/LICENSE).
 This means you can use it for whatever purpose you want, including commercial projects.
 It'd mean a lot to me if you'd drop my name in your credits (Juju Adams) and/or say thanks, but you're under no obligation to do so.

 &nbsp;

-## What games are using Scribble?
+## What games are using Scribble Deluxe?

 Scribble is being used in [Shovel Knight Pocket Dungeon](https://www.yachtclubgames.com/games/shovel-knight-pocket-dungeon), [Wally and the Fantastic Predators](https://store.steampowered.com/app/1077450/Wally_and_the_FANTASTIC_PREDATORS/), [Stargrove](https://twitter.com/FauxOperative), [Wizarducks](https://twitter.com/wizarducks1) and [many others](https://www.youtube.com/watch?v=KvakyfLhvfU).
 Scribble gets a lot of real world testing!